-Ron Arad’s iPhone screen displays an image of a painting, an elongated male figure in earth-toned colors reminiscent of a Modigliani.
-It is the portrait of his father at 23 painted by his mother when she was 21, younger than Arad’s youngest daughter… Growing up in Israel, Arad says he had nothing to complain about.
+Ron Arad’s iPhone screen displays the image of an elongated male figure painted in earth-toned colors reminiscent of a Modigliani.
+It is the portrait of his father at 23 by his mother when she was 21, younger than Arad’s youngest daughter.
+Growing up in Israel, Arad says he had nothing to complain about.
 “My mother was a painter, my father was a sculptor, and I thought everyone is an artist.”
-He started his education at the Jerusalem Academy of Arts and later applied to attend the Architectural Association in London where he was accepted even though he did not present a portfolio for admission, as all potential students do, saying to the admissions committee, “I don’t have a portfolio.
+He started his education at the Jerusalem Academy of Arts and later applied to the Architectural Association in London where he was accepted even though he did not present a portfolio for admission as all potential students do.
+Instead, he said to the admissions committee, “I don’t have a portfolio.
 I have a 6B pencil.
 What do you want me to do?”

-“You are welcome to try anything you want,” he tells me on this hot summer afternoon pointing to all the chairs/sculptures in his studio in London’s Chalk Farm.
-They come in rusty and shiny complexions and decorate the floor like heavy geological formations.
+“You are welcome to try anything you want,” he tells me on this hot summer afternoon gesturing to all the chairs/sculptures in his studio in London’s Chalk Farm.
+They come in rusty and shiny complexions and populate the floorlike heavy geological formations.
 The most acrobatic one is a fiberglass teardrop-shaped chair called Gomli (2008), loosely named after his artist friend Anthony Gormley.
 “Are you sure?”
 I ask hesitant and slightly puzzled.
 “Absolutely.
 No one died here,” he says with a candid smile.
 The chair works counter-intuitively and defies gravity as the head goes to the bottom part of the teardrop and the legs to the top.
-Sitting comfortably, he explains the physics of the chair.
+As I sit comfortably, he explains the physics of the chair.
 Bend your knees and the chair leans back, stretch and the chair returns to an upright position.
 “Just tell me when you want to come out,” he shouts from the other end of the room.

 Arad’s cabinet of curiosities includes all kinds of objects from vases to sunglasses.
-He asks me to lift the tip of a hollow vase made out of an elastic material that, like a Russian nesting doll, hides within smaller and smaller scale reproductions of the bigger object.
-Next to it, a magnetic fragmented pole catches my eye.
-“We are designing this pole for the courtyard of the 2016 Summer Show at the Royal Academy of Arts.”
+He asks me to lift the tip of a hollow vase made out of an elastic material that, like a Russian nesting doll, hides within it smaller and smaller scale reproductions of the bigger object.
+Next to it, a magnetic fragmented pole is being designed for the courtyard of the 2016 Summer Show at the Royal Academy of Arts.”
 The pole will have a camera on top that, like a one-eyed Cyclops, will be a kinetic sculpture.
-The recordings will be shown to the public and will be broadcasted live.
+The recordings will be shown to the public and will be broadcast live.
 For this year’s summer show Arad has three chair sculptures, one in Gallery IV called BTT2 made of Cor-Ten Steel resting on a piece of green turf like a giant snail, and two stainless steel chairs in the Lecture Room called Even the Odd Balls?
-That are partial negatives of one another.
+These are partial negatives of one another.
 “They are identical except for the outer skin.”

-When he was a student of architecture in the first year at the AA (Architectural Association), he refused to use rulers and drawing tools and there was a lot of pressure for him to do it.
+When he was a student of architecture in the first year at the AA (Architectural Association), he refused to use rulers and drawing tools despite the considerable pressure on him to do so.
 “So I took all my plastic tools and boiled them and used tools like that.”
 He remained faithful to this rule-adverse approach as a professor as well.
 “I managed to run my course at the Royal College of Art without ever using the word should.
 The word should is a suspect.
 Anyone that tells what should and what should not be, don’t believe them!”